qosdil/go-get-test/README.md

 ### 1. Clone The Repository

-Clone the repository somewhere under your `$GOPATH`.
+Clone the repository under your `$GOPATH/src` directory.

 ### 2. Install Dependencies and Build